-Credit.net offers a few different packages, all of which let you monitor your business credit report online and get access to a dedicated Credit.net expert.
+If you do decide to pay for their services, Credit.net offers a few different packages, all of which let you monitor your business credit report online and get access to a dedicated Credit.net expert.

 If you do choose to subscribe to CreditSafe.com’s service after you test out their free business credit report, you’ll have a lot of credit monitoring tools at your disposal.
-Your account will show your risk rating, days beyond terms, synced financial data, payment trends, and so on.
+Your account will show your risk rating, days beyond terms, synced financial data, payment trends, and more.

 CreditSafe.com offers three different packages—Standard, Plus, and Premier.
 The prices after your free business credit report will fully depend on your business’s needs, so you’ll need to consult one of their risk consultants to get a quote beyond the free report.

 Scorely is another place to get a free business credit report demo, and then a paid subscription service if you’re ready to commit.
 Scorely is actually considered a business credit reporting bureau—they pride themselves on being a transparent credit bureau that aggregates data and boils it down to understandable reports.